-During lunch, instead of walking to the lunch area, hang out in the breakout sessions area and there will be packed lunches brought out.
+During lunch, instead of walking to the lunch area, hang out in the breakout sessions area and there will be cold packed lunches brought out.
 If you are lucky you can grab one of those to save the trip.

 You will do a lot of walking during the event.
 Even in Europe which is slightly smaller, the distance between main sessions and breakout sessions can be a fair distance.
 (In fact, I turned up 5 minutes late to my first breakout session due to the distance, sitting at the front of the general session has its disadvantages!)
 You might be making several trips between locations each day so be sure to wear good shoes.

 Use VMworld as a week of free training.
 Attend the right sessions and you’ll learn more than you would on a week-long course.
 Book sessions with “Meet the Experts”, talk to vBrownBag hosts and try out VMware exclusive live Hands-on-Labs to learn more about all of VMware’s current and new products and services – Become the expert in your field at work!

 If you have time, take advantage of the VMworld exam discounts.
 Last year they were half price.
 They open quite early and finish fairly late so you can still attend and not miss out on too many sessions.
 Need to skill up for work, why not have a shot at a new track or renew your VCP for half the price?

 6. Free metro

 If you are going to VMworld Barcelona, last year there were free metro tickets available.
 The taxi rank queues can get quite long.
 The metro can be much faster so ask at the reception desks for any available tickets that you may be entitled to.

 7. Discounted & free access to VMworld